fwiko/bind-keylogger/README.md

 # Bind Keylogger

-### A simple keylogger application utilising socket connections within python to send keylog data retreived from clients to a centralised server.
+A simple keylogger application utilising socket connections within python to send keylog data retreived from clients to a centralised server.
+Code from this project has been used in a university project of mine in which i implemented a remote-access tool with additional features.

 #### The server side has been stripped down with the CLI being removed, requiring less interaction.